calypsonet/calypsonet-terminal-api-website/content/home/hero.md

     - [**Card**](https://terminal-api.calypsonet.org/specifications/calypso-layer/calypso-card-api/) and **[Legacy SAM](https://terminal-api.calypsonet.org/specifications/calypso-layer/calypso-legacysam-api/) API**s to perform secure transactions with Calypso cards or with Calypso security modules such as SAM-S1 or SAM-C1.
     - [**Symmetric Crypto**](https://terminal-api.calypsonet.org/specifications/calypso-layer/calypso-symmetric-crypto-api/) and **[Asymmetric Crypto](https://terminal-api.calypsonet.org/specifications/calypso-layer/calypso-asymmetric-crypto-api/) API**s to interface Calypso SAM or Calypso PKI processing libraries.

-[CNA](https://calypsonet.org/)'s [legitimacy to lead](https://terminal-api.calypsonet.org/community/contributing/#definition-of-calypso-layer-apis) the definition of software interfaces to manage [Calypso solutions](https://calypsonet.org/solutions-overview/) is obvious.
-<br><span style="color: red;">Regarding the definition of generic interfaces for the smart card industry, CNA is open to share the driving of this work with any interested organization or manufacturer</span>.

 <br><br>To ensure the proper working and interoperability of ticketing terminal solutions, [CNA](https://calypsonet.org/) has also defined [rules that shall be followed by terminal solutions](https://calypsonet.org/calypso-for-terminals/#section-how-to-implement-calypso-in-a-ticketing-terminal) for different software layers.
 From the lowest to the highest level:
 - the [Reader Layer Requirements](https://calypsonet.org/reader-layer-requirements-200422/),